Spider-Man: Into the Spider-Verse: Music

 Daniel Pemberton was announced as the film's composer in July 2018.
 A full soundtrack album was released by Republic Records on December 14, the day of the film's release, and was curated to represent what a teen like Miles Morales would listen to.
-Artists on the soundtrack include Jaden Smith, Nicki Minaj, Lil Wayne, Post Malone, Ty Dolla $ign, Juice WRLD, Swae Lee, Ski Mask the Slump God, Vince Staples, Thutmose, and XXXTENTACION.
+Artists on the soundtrack include Jaden Smith, Nicki Minaj, Lil Wayne, Post Malone, Ty Dolla Sign, Juice Wrld, Swae Lee, Ski Mask the Slump God, Vince Staples, Thutmose, and the late XXXTentacion, who was marketed as a special guest on the Lil Wayne and Ty Dolla Sign song "Scared of the Dark".
 A separate album containing Pemberton's score was released by Sony Classical Records on December 17.
 On December 20, Sony Pictures Animation announced an extended play album, A Very Spidey Christmas, based on a throwaway joke at the beginning of the film and consisting of five Christmas songs performed by cast members Shameik Moore, Jake Johnson, and Chris Pine.
 The EP was released on digital platforms the next day.

 Elliphant recorded the song "To the End" for the film, where it served as the introduction music for Spider-Woman.
-The song was released as a single in January 2019, but was not included on the film's official soundtrack album.
+The song was released as a single in January 2019 a month after the film was released.